 Teradata Partitioning – Row vs. Column

-Column and row partitioning are two different methods of partitioning tables, with the goal to minimize data access resource usage.
+Column and row partitioning are two different methods of partitioning tables to minimize data access resource usage.

 Row partitioning is the horizontal partitioning of tables, allowing the optimizer to limit data access to a cluster of table rows.
 Column partitioning is the vertical partitioning of tables, allowing the optimizer to restrict data access to a subset of table columns.

 The rows of row partitioned tables are stored in physical partitions, which are clusters of rows.
 A cluster could, for example, holds all rows of a particular date.

 Suppose such a cluster is used in the where condition of a query.
 In that case, the Teradata optimizer creates an execution plan, limiting access to the partitions containing only table rows with the date being searched for, and a full table scan (FTS) is avoided.

 The storage of row partitioned tables is quite similar to the storage of not partitioned tables.
 The table’s rows are distributed across all AMPs and ordered by the partition number, the row hash value, and the uniqueness value.
 Not partitioned tables are internally stored in the same way as partitioned tables.
 All rows of a not partitioned table are considered to belong to the dummy partition 0.